coderefinery/git-intro/content/browsing.md

 The commit history we saw above looks linear: one commit after another.
 But if we look at the network view, we see some branches and merges.
 We'll see how to do these later.
+This is another one of the basic Git views.

 :::::{tabs}
 ::::{group-tab} GitHub